Introduction to making charts with datawrapper

 Writing time

-• Getting the data into a chart is
+• Getting the data into a chart is only the beginning

 • There are things to play with the improve the visual appearance of your chart